sailinglab/pgm-spring-2019/_pages/about.md

 - **Contact:** Students should ask all course-related questions on [Piazza](https://piazza.com/class/jqh4n6275r82yq){:target="\_blank"}, where you will also find announcements.
 For external enquiries, personal matters, or in emergencies, you can email us at *10708-instructor@cs.cmu.edu*.

 ***

-### Textbooks

-The required textbook for this class is (note that the material of the class goes beyond this book):
-- Daphne Koller and Nir Friedman, [Probabilistic Graphical Models: Principles and Techniques](http://www.amazon.com/Probabilistic-Graphical-Models-Principles-Computation/dp/0262013193/ref=sr_1_1?ie=UTF8&s=books&qid=1250711756&sr=8-1){:target="\_blank"}.

-We will also be using excerpts from the following work, which you do not need to purchase:
-- Michael I. Jordan, **An Introduction to Probabilistic Graphical Models**, in preparation.<br/>
-Copies of certain chapters will be made available to students taking the class.

-Optional:
-- Kevin Murphy, **Machine Learning: A Probabilistic Perspective**.

-### Listeners outside CMU

-Please feel free to reuse any of these course materials that you find of use in your own courses.
-We ask that you retain any copyright notices, and include a written notice indicating the source of any materials you use.

-***